Project-VIC-International/CAC-Ontology/CONTRIBUTING.md

 ### Context Files
 JSON-LD context files are stored in the `contexts/` directory:
 - `hotlines-core.jsonld`: Context for hotline reporting
-- `icac-core.jsonld`: Context for ICAC investigations
+- `cacontology-core.jsonld`: Context for CAC investigations

 ### Generating Contexts
 Use rdf-toolkit to generate contexts: